PriyanshuRaut/RNPY/README.md

 b = a * 2 + a.mean(axis=0) - 1
 ```

-This single line can create multiple full-sized temporary arrays, leading to sudden memory spikes that are not obvious from the code and are often poorly explained by traditional profilers.
+This single line can create multiple full-sized temporary arrays, leading to
+sudden memory spikes that are not obvious from the code and are often poorly
+explained by traditional profilers.

-**npguard** exists to answer the question:
+npguard exists to answer the question:

-> Why did memory spike here?
+**“Why did memory spike here?”**

 ---